fundidayyan-afk/Kudos-system/README.md

-# Kudos System — Datacom Internal Portal
+# Kudos System: Datacom Internal Portal

 A peer-recognition ("kudos") feature for the internal employee portal, built using a spec-driven development process.
 See [`SPECIFICATION.md`](./SPECIFICATION.md)